 My Trip to the Vagina Museum

 It was a Saturday and I had no plans so I thought what should I do?
-Of course I decided to go the Vagina Museum.
-It’s free and currently residing in Camden, plus it’s amazing.
+Of course, I decided to go to the Vagina Museum.
+It’s free and currently resides in Camden, plus it’s amazing.

 The ‘museum’ is just one room and it is a gallery and a museum in one.

 It’s free to enter and is wonderfully placed in Camden market so you can go straight in for a ton of information on vaginas and female anatomy, and then head out to Asian Alley for some free salt and pepper chicken.

 You only need to spend about 20 minutes in the museum to read the boards and take lots of photos.
 Then you can hang out in the shop and load up on postcards, pins, stickers and books.